A Retrospective written by Show Chairman John Carlson in 2020

 Many key players had significant roles in making the show a success.
 Some of these people are:

-People behind the scenes that made this show happen: Please see the thank you in the program: Registrar and Secretary Koko Carlson, Chief Advisor & Program Developer Dave Forrest, Chief Judge Ed Aveling & Chief Judge Bart Nygard, Security Chairman Al Scholes, Parking Chairman Vic Houghton, Stadium Layout Chairman Richard Lancaster, Stadium Movement Chairman Ron Morris, Stadium Design Chairman Shirley Forrest, Registration Area Chairman Josie Briton, Photographer Byron Briton, Financial Advisor Gary Russell, Commercial Licensing Coordinator Gary Spicer, Morning Hospitality Coordinators Earl & June Tucker, Entertainment Coordinator Pat Morris, Fashion Show Coordinator Betty Houghton, Children’s Entertainment Coordinator Susan Shull, Door Prize Coordinator Catherine Russell, Master of Ceremonies at BC Place Fashion show Peter Trant, Master of Ceremonies for the Hyatt Regency Banquet, Len Haffenden and Alyn Edwards.
+People behind the scenes that made this show happen: Please see the thank you in the program: Registrar and Secretary Koko Carlson, Chief Advisor & Program Developer Dave Forrest, Chief Judge Ed Aveling & Chief Judge Bart Nygard, Security Chairman Al Scholes, Parking Chairman Vic Houghton, Stadium Layout Chairman Richard Lancaster, Stadium Movement Chairman Ron Morris, Stadium Design Chairman Shirley Forrest, Registration Area Chairman Josie Briton, Photographer Byron Briton, Financial Advisor Gary Russell, Commercial Licensing Coordinator Gary Spicer, Morning Hospitality Coordinators Earl & June Tucker, Entertainment Coordinator Pat Morris, Fashion Show Coordinator Betty Houghton, Children’s Entertainment Coordinator Susan Shull, Door Prize Coordinator Catherine Russell, Master of Ceremonies at BC Place Fashion Show Peter Trant, Master of Ceremonies for the Hyatt Regency Banquet, Len Haffenden and Alyn Edwards.
+Master of Ceremonies for the show opening, John Carlson.

 Taken from the Official Show Program: